|News and Announcements »|

 - jackknife_support.txt explains how frequently a given internal node had the same set of descendant samples in the jackknifed UPGMA clusters as it does in the UPGMA cluster using the full available data.
 A value of 0.5 indicates that half of the jackknifed data sets support that node, while 1.0 indicates perfect support.

 The jackknifed replicate PCoA plots can be compared to assess the degree of variation from one replicate to the next.
 QIIME displays this variation by displaying confidence ellipsoids around the samples represented in a PCoA plot.
-The resulting plots are present in wf_jack/unweighted_unifrac/3d_plots, as well as the corresponding weighted_unifrac/ and 2d_plots/ locations.
+The resulting plots are present in wf_jack/unweighted_unifrac/emperor_pcoa_plots, as well as the corresponding weighted_unifrac/ location.
 An example is shown below:

 jackknife_named_nodes.tre can be viewed with FigTree or another tree-viewing program.
 However, as an example, we can visualize the bootstrapped tree using QIIME’s make_bootstrapped_tree.py, as follows: